factorial-io/write-dpxdt-configuration/README.md

 ## Usage

-* Run the command via `pyhton write-dpxdt-configuration.py <path-to-your-master-configuration-file>`
+* Run the command via `python write-dpxdt-configuration.py <path-to-your-master-configuration-file>`

 ## The master-configuration-file

 The master configuration file stores a set of configurations and a set of urls.
 The python-utility will create a dpxdt-test-configuration for every configuration found in the master-file, adding all urls as tests for the specific configuration.
-You can overwrite the config for a given url via a separate config-settings for this url
+You can overwrite the config for a given url via a separate config-settings for this url.

 ## Example: